Fashion Studies Program Moves into New Space

-The Fashion Merchandising and Design program at College of DuPage has unveiled a new look.
+The Fashion Studies program at College of DuPage has unveiled a new look.

 Formerly located in the McAninch Arts Center, the program recently moved into its new home on the first floor of the Student Resource Center.
 With additional classroom space, better lighting and improved display areas, the space allows the program to show off its style while providing for enrollment growth.

 “We now have more visibility on campus, and the students just love the new amenities,” said Sharon Scalise, program coordinator.
 “We’re also attracting more visitors, as people can walk down from the Bookstore and view our displays.”

 The Fashion Studies program provides courses to students interested in fashion illustration, textiles, clothing construction and fashion show production.
 Degrees are offered in Fashion Design, Fashion Merchandising and Fashion Apparel Production, while students can earn one of four certificates.